balderdashy/sails-generate-backend/README.md

 # sails-generate-backend

-Core generator which creates the default contents of the `api/` and `config/` folders when you run `sails new` from the Sails command-line interface.
+Default generator for backend code files in new Sails projects.
+Creates the default contents of the `api/` and `config/` folders when you run `sails new` on the command line.

 [![NPM](https://nodei.co/npm/sails-generate-backend.png?downloads=true&stars=true)](https://nodei.co/npm/sails-generate-backend/)